-For naught so vile that on earth doth live
+For nought so vile that on the earth doth live

 Please note, as part of the restoration of the Churchyard, it is not permitted to consume food and drink in the grounds as we strive to ensure this space retains its distinctive atmosphere of calm and reflection in this busy part of London.

 The Augustinian Priory of St Mary Overie was founded on this site in 1106.

 In the year 1212 a great fire swept through Southwark destroying most of the priory and surrounding buildings.
 After the fire, the Augustinian Canons of St Mary Overie built a hospital at the priory gates and dedicated it to the martyred Archbishop of Canterbury, Thomas Becket who preached his last sermon in London at this church before travelling to Canterbury.

 It was not until the 1871 that St Thomas’ Hospital moved to its present location in Lambeth opposite the Houses of Parliament.

 This garden, built into the medieval foundations of the Bishop’s Chapel, where the Bishop of Winchester, Lancelot Andrewes, was laid to rest before being moved inside the Cathedral when the chapel was demolished in the 19th century represents aspects of a typical medieval monastic herb garden and commemorates our links with the hospital.

 We are growing over fifty different kinds of herbs that the Canons of the Priory would have used to treat the sick, as well as for other uses such as strewing, fumigating, cooking and brewing.

 Listed below is a small selection of herbs which you can see growing here today and which would have been used in medieval times at the Priory.

 Strewing Herbs used for scattering on floors, insect repellent and room fragrance.